Do’s and Don’ts of Hosting Outdoors

 It’s summertime, and nothing is better than gathering friends and family together to enjoy the outdoors.
-If you’re planning an afternoon or evening of food, fun, and togetherness, here are some do’s and don’ts you should keep in mind to help make your party a success.
+If you’re planning an afternoon or evening of food, fun, and togetherness, here are some do’s and don’ts you should keep in mind when hosting outdoor parties to help make it a success.

 Do Create an Inviting Outdoor Space

-No matter the time of your party, make sure the outdoor space will be a comfortable place for your friends to hang out.
+No matter the time of your party, make sure the outdoor space will be a comfortable place for your friends to hang out when hosting outdoor parties.
 You don’t want anyone leaving the party because he or she is sweating or freezing.

 If your get-together is during the day, cover will be essential.
 To prevent the burning hot sun from scorching your guests, a shade, such as a gazebo with a curtain, is an ideal way to give your guests a cool and comfortable place to sit and enjoy the outdoors when the mercury rises.
 Of course, weather can be unpredictable, and when you’re planning your party, ideally you’d be able to host rain or shine.
 The show must go on, and it can with the right overhead covering.